apache/incubator-taverna-engine/README.md

 `-outputdir`, as the PROV export refers to files in the output directory.

-To enable provenance capture for the workflow run and PROV export, add the parameter `-provenance`, which requires the parameter `-embedded` or `-clientserver`.
+To enable PROV export for the workflow run, add the parameter `-provenance`, which requires the parameter `-embedded` or `-clientserver`.

 Note: `-embedded` allows only one concurrent execution at a time due to